zykrah/firmware-scripts/README.md

 Maybes:
 - automatically detect/generate matrix from just a KLE
 - be able to input a kicad project/pcb? automatically detect everything from the matrix, switch positions, etc?
+UPDATE: See [here](https://github.com/zykrah/kicad-kle-placer) for a kicad switch placer plugin.
 - be able to generate a kicad project
 - be able to output things useful in blender (for the renderers)

 # Usage
- Modify the code as required in `run.py` and run it.
-Or use [the website](https://zykrah.me/).
+ Use [the website](https://zykrah.me/).
+OR if you still intend on using the code from this repo (it's outdated), modify the code as required in `run.py` and run it.

  ~~I plan to turn this into a script usable on a website or something that can be ran in command line eventually.~~ DONE